|

 477. heuristic

-a commonsense rule (or set of rules) intended to increase the probability of solving some problem
+a commonsense rule to help solve some problem

 478. hiatus